PocketChangeJ/gtex-2/readme.rst

     $ python src/process_gtex_eqtls.py -d -a data/gtex-v7-annotations.tsv data/gtex-eqtls data/gtex-lookup-table.tsv.gz processed-gtex-eqtls.tsv

-GTEx used dbSNP v.147 to annotate eQTL variants.
+GTEx uses dbSNP v.147 to annotate eQTL variants.
 If you need a more recent version of dbSNP (e.g., v.150) you can use the merge scripts to update SNP identifiers.